-The final stage of development lasts from 2-4 weeks, with the fruit developing highest sweetness, lowest astringency and highest concentration of reducing sugars, especially glucose and fructose, with no or very low sucrose and a moisture content of less than 30 per cent.
+The final stage of development lasts from 2-4 weeks, with the fruit developing highest sweetness, lowest astringency due to enzymatic changes and highest concentration of reducing sugars, especially glucose and fructose, with no or very low sucrose and a moisture content of less than 30 per cent.
 Tamar stage dates can be stored for months to years without spoiling.
-The dates have a texture ranging from soft and pliable to firm or hard, and a typical wrinkled appearance.
+The dates have a texture ranging from soft and pliable to firm or hard, and a typical wrinkled appearance depending on the variety.
 Tamar dates are amber to dark brown, bluish or almost black in colour.